Argonne-National-Laboratory/neml/doc/sphinx/ri_flow/nonassociative.rst

       \frac{\partial f}{\partial \bm{\sigma}}\left(\bm{\sigma},
          \mathbf{q}\left(\bm{\alpha}\right), T\right)

-The hardening rule is left as a generic interface.
+The hardening rule is left as a generic interface providing the rate of history variable evolution proportional to the equivalent plastic strain rate, :math:`\mathbf{h}_\gamma`.
+Note that rate independent models cannot use hardening proportional to time or temperature rate or else the model will not be rate independent!

 This type of model is much more common than a fully nonassociative model where neither the flow rule or the hardening rule is associated to the yield surface.